 This tutorial shows how to create a virtual Linux workstation running CentOS with an attached display-capable GPU.
 (To create a Windows Workstation, see the tutorial for Creating a virtual GPU accelerated Windows workstation.)
-Google Cloud Platform (GCP) offers two display-capable GPUs: NVIDIA Tesla P4 and NVIDIA Tesla P100.
+Google Cloud Platform (GCP) offers three display-capable GPUs: NVIDIA T4, NVIDIA Tesla P4, and NVIDIA Tesla P100.

 After you create the virtual workstation, you learn how to remotely access it using Teradici PC-over-IP (PCoIP), a remote desktop protocol widely used in the media and entertainment industry.
 PCoIP offers features essential to media production workloads, such as color accuracy and support for lossless display.